acidonper/ocp-gitops-argocd-with-vault-secrets/README.md

   ---                -----
   token              hvs.GZp6u2t007HJJboiXjDUDN0I  <------- Token to access Vault secrets information ...

+  $ exit
 ```

+> **NOTE**
+>
-NOTE: It is required to update the file **vault.env** in order to update the required information.
+> It is required to update the file **vault.env** in this repository in order to update the required information.

-Regarding the steps to deploy Argo CD in Openshift and create the respective Argo CD application that handles the creation of the secret, once the Red Hat GitOps is installed and the information required to access Vault is included in the respective environment variables file, are included in the following procedure:
+Regarding the steps to deploy Argo CD in Openshift and create the respective ArgoCD application that handles the creation of the secret, once the Red Hat Openshift GitOps operator is installed and the information required to access Vault is included in the respective environment variables file, are included in the following procedure:

 ```$bash
 oc new-project argocd